 In California, as in most states, you can request that the judge handling your divorce make a formal order to restore a former name or restore a birth name.
 If your divorce decree contains such an order, you will only need to obtain a certified copy of the Judgment.
 Once you have this official documentation, you can use it to have your name changed on your identification and personal records.

 If you did not request your name change through a divorce proceeding, you can make a special request after the divorce is final by applying to the court where your divorce case was heard.

 After a divorce is finalized, a mother cannot change her children’s last names to her maiden name without special court petition for change of name.
-This is because historically courts have ruled that a father had an automatic right to have his child or children keep his last name if he continued to actively perform his parental role.
+This is because historically courts have ruled that a father had an automatic right to have his child or children keep his last name if he continued to perform his parental role actively.

 Social Security and the Department of Motor Vehicles will not allow a person to change their name using the marriage certificate unless the new name is shown in the new name fields.
 These agencies require you to get a court order to change your name after marriage.